 Just outside popular tourist destination Interlaken and north of Lake Brienz is Burgseewli, a small lake nestled between tall trees.
-It’s the perfect location to frolic in the water – which reaches a balmy 26°C thanks to its’ small size.
+It’s the perfect location to enjoy the scenery in Switzerland; water here reaches a balmy 26°C thanks to its’ small size.
 Swim with the ducks, float alongside water lilies or sunbathe on the beach surrounded by boundless blooms.
 And with onsite amenities including a barbecue site and children’s play area, there’s plenty of space for lakeside fun.

 Trek through the Aare Gorge

 Take a hike in the Aare Gorge and watch the waters of the Aare River flow beneath you.
 The walkway, which has been open to the public since the 19th century, has guided nature lovers through the often-narrow gorge – only one meter wide in some areas – for over a hundred years.
 With steep cliffsides stretching 50 meters high on either side, the Aare Gorge is an impressive (and perhaps intimidating) sight.

 At the natural rock “amphitheatre” – actually called a cirque – of Creux du Van, you’re given a panorama of perfection.

 Over millions of years, Mother Nature carved into the rocky terrain to create a curved masterpiece, dotted with natural springs and covered in foliage.
 Hike the marked paths, navigating the steps and bridges, to reach the outlook points.
 Keep an eye out for the elusive ibex throughout the area.